A Romance of the Air (1918).

 One of the most persistent conventions in American cinema associates dark images with dangerous doings—crime, mystery, violence, espionage, sexual depredations, visits from beyond the grave.
 The strategy is most apparent in what critics eventually called film noir.
 Those 1940s “films of darkness” are sometimes said to derive from German Expressionist cinema, but the look was already a Hollywood tradition.
 Filmmakers had long treated scenes of mystery and suspense with hard, low-key lighting that yielded rich chiaroscuro.

 When does it start?
 You can find very early examples, but it seems to have crystallized during the 1910s.
 Kristin has talked about this as a period when filmmakers were collectively struggling to tell somewhat lengthy stories in a clear fashion.
 Along with clarity, she argues, came efforts to add emotional impact to a scene.
-Those included dynamic staging, fast cutting, close-up framings, subtle but arresting performance styles, ambitious camera movements, and lighting that enhanced the mood or impact of the action.
+Those included dynamic staging, fast cutting, close-up framings, subtle but arresting performance styles, ambitious camera movements, and lighting that enhanced the mood of the action.
 She points to many European and American films of the years 1912-1916 that flaunt silhouettes and selective lighting.

 I found a lot of prototypes of noirish images during my recent trawling through Library of Congress films from 1914-1918.
 In this era, it seems, filmmakers competed to create striking, even shocking, lighting effects.
 Later directors and cinematographers would adopt many of them as proven tools for boosting their scenes’ emotional power.